phelipetls/seriesbr/docs/source/demos/IBGE.rst

 Instituto Brasileiro de Geografia e Estatística
 ===============================================

-IBGE has a complex database.
-It is composed of several researches responsible for measuring a set of aggregates which has several variables, locations and classifications associated with it.

-An aggregate is also commonly referred to as a IBGE table.

-Some aggregates may be filtered by locations such as cities, states, mesoregions, microregions and macroregions, as well by classifications and categories.
+This module will help you explore IBGE tables.

+You will be able to find out which research, variables, locations, classifications and categories are associated with it, so you can drill it down to exactly what you need.

-For example, IPCA, the inflation rate, is an aggregate of the research "Índice Nacional de Preços ao Consumidor Amplo", with variables such as monthly and cumulative variation.
-It has values for every Brazil's location and for various kinds of products.
+For instance, table #7060 is the IPCA table, the brazilian inflation rate, is a table from the research "Índice Nacional de Preços ao Consumidor Amplo", with variables such as the monthly variation and cumulative variation over the year (see :py:func:`seriesbr.ibge.list_variables`).
+It also has values for specific municipalities and mesoregions (see :py:func:`seriesbr.ibge.list_locations`).

-To show how to use the package, we will try to replicate `these visualizations <https://sidra.ibge.gov.br/home/ipca/brasil>`__ on the most recent IPCA.
+To learn more about this module, we will now try to replicate `these visualizations <https://sidra.ibge.gov.br/home/ipca/brasil>`__ on the most recent IPCA.